Nondegenerate neck pinches along the mean curvature flow: Introduction

-Let us give a brief overview of the proof.
+Let us give a brief overview of the argument for perturbing away degenerate singularities, that lies at the heart of Theorems~\ref{thm:main} and \ref{thm:surgery}.
 First, as mentioned above, by \cite{CCMS24_2} we can assume that after a small perturbation our flow $S_t$ admits only spherical and cylindrical singularities, and our goal is to perturb away the degenerate cylindrical singularities.
 Suppose that the flow $S_t$ has a degenerate cylindrical singularity at a point $(X,T)$, and let $M_\tau$ denote the rescaled mean curvature flow centered at $(X,T)$.
 Up to time translation (and rotation if necessary) we can assume that on large balls of radius $R(\tau) \to \infty$, the $M_\tau$ are graphs of $v(\tau)$ over $\mathcal{C}$, and $\Vert v(\tau)\Vert_{L^2} \leq \eta_0 e^{-\tau/2}$ for a small $\eta_0 > 0$.
 In practice we will get slightly worse decay, but for this discussion we ignore that.
 The main task is to show that the initial condition $M_0$ has arbitrarily small perturbations so that the corresponding unrescaled flows have no degenerate singularity in a parabolic ball around $(0,0)$ of a definite size.
-One can show that then arbitrarily small initial perturbations of the flow $S_t$ also exist with no degenerate cylindrical singularities in a neighborhood of $(X,T)$ -- this last step is where we require that the flow $S_t$ is smooth for $t\in [0,T)$.
+In the setting of Theorem~\ref{thm:main} one then needs to show that arbitrarily small initial perturbations of the flow $S_t$ also exist with no degenerate cylindrical singularities in a neighborhood of $(X,T)$.
+This last step is why the statement of Theorem~\ref{thm:main} is restricted to the first singular time.

-To construct perturbations of the flow, we consider a small parameter $a$, and define $M^a_\tau$ to be the rescaled mean curvature flow whose initial condition is the graph of $a \chi_{R(0)} y$, where $\chi_{R(0)}$ is a cutoff function supported in the $R(0)$-ball, and $y$ is the coordinate along the $\mathbb{R}$-factor of the cylinder $\mathcal{C}$.
+To construct perturbations of the flow $M_\tau$, we consider a small parameter $a$, and define $M^a_\tau$ to be the rescaled mean curvature flow whose initial condition is the graph of $a \chi_{R(0)} y$, where $\chi_{R(0)}$ is a cutoff function supported in the $R(0)$-ball, and $y$ is the coordinate along the $\mathbb{R}$-factor of the cylinder $\mathcal{C}$.
 In practice we will have a small perturbation of this.
 Let us also write $L^a_t$ for the corresponding unrescaled flows, where $L^0_t$ is a suitable rescaling of $S_t$, with a singularity at $(0,0)$.
 Naively we hope that on the balls $B_{R(\tau)}$ the flow $M^a_\tau$ remains graphical over $M_\tau$ at least for some time $\tau < T_a$, given by the graphs of $u_a(\tau)$.
 Moreover, one expects that the growth of $u_a(\tau)$ is roughly bounded below by the solution $a y e^{\tau/2}$ of the linearized rescaled mean curvature flow equation on $\mathcal{C}$.